JerdamJ/flotiq-angular-example/README.md

 Remember you have to build your generated package before injecting it into application.
 Read package README for detailed instructions.

+In `environment.ts` and `environment.prod.ts` provide an FLOTIQ_API_KEY suitable to your needs (full, readOnly, restricted to specific Content Type Definition);

 ## Run

 1. ng serve